-Table 30 through Table 33 show the technologies that the model may select for the four glass segments and process steps.
+Table 29 through Table 3340 show the technologies that the submodule may select for the four glass segments and process steps.
 The initial technology share is shown, based on detailed research of the CIMS data from 2006.
-These shares are assumed to persist to 2014.
-The technologies that are shown as 0% share are options for the replacement of retired capacity as are all of the listed technologies.
+These shares are assumed to persist to the base year.
+All listed technologies are options for the replacement of retired capacity, including those shown with a 0% share in the base year.
 The glass submodule only considers natural gas and electricity as fuels.
 The small amounts of other fuels used in glass production are based on the UEC/TPC data from MECS, which is outside of the glass submodule.
 All of the process steps shown in the figures below use electricity for various facilities support services.
 This electricity use is not part of the use of electricity as a fuel.
 In the case of the preparation process, the energy use is all electricity as part of services and not fuels.
-Even when the technology is the same among the four glass segments the parameters associated with the technology, such as energy intensity, vary by glass segment.
+Even when the technology is the same among the four glass segments, the parameters associated with the technology, such as energy intensity, vary by glass segment.